Slimming, Dieting & Weight Loss

 There are detailed rules on slimming advertisements and weight loss regimens/claims in Section 12 of the BCAP Code.
 Scheduling will be advised to help prevent under 18s from hearing the ads.

-The tag “can help only as part of a calorie controlled diet” is also needed where low-calorie foods and drinks are advertised either as slimming aids or with a weight loss theme.
+The tag “can help only as part of a calorie controlled diet” is required where low-calorie foods and drinks are advertised either as slimming aids or with a weight loss theme.

 • advertisers of non-prescription medicines for obesity that are administered by pharmacies,